-Alternatives: Will the congregation please rise.
+An alternative wording to request this community vow is "Will the congregation please rise.
 A marriage needs the support of a community.
-Will you, Jane and John's friends and family, promise to support them in their marriage, loving them, and encouraging their love for each other?
-(We promise).
-Read more about Community Vows of Support
+Will you, as this couple's friends and family, promise to support them in their marriage, love them, and encourage their love for each other?"
+The guests can respond with "We will, we promise, or yes."

 A candle ceremony is another nice way of harnessing the love of your family and friends.
 It's like a unity candle ceremony, but instead of just uniting the two families, it unites the whole room.

 Each guest is given an unlit candle as they enter the ceremony.
 At the designated time, the officiant or the bride and groom light the candle of someone in the front row.
 They, in turn, pass the flame to the person next to him or her, who in turn passes it to the next person.
 When everyone's candle has been lit, the last person passes the flame to the bride and groom, who use it to light a central candle.

-The officiant should inform the crowd that there will be 10 minutes of reflection and relative silence, when anyone who is so moved can get up and give a wish for the couple's marriage, or simply an observation.
-This custom was originally based on a Quaker wedding ceremony, but has since become something unto itself.
+The officiant should inform the crowd that there will be 10 minutes of reflection and relative silence.
+During that time, if anyone is so moved, they can get up and give a wish for the couple's marriage or simply an observation.
+This custom was originally based on a Quaker wedding ceremony but has since become something unto itself.
 You can shorten the amount of time given to this activity, particularly if your guests seem particularly shy.

 One of the simplest ways of involving your guests is also one of the nicest.
 Towards the end of the ceremony, each guest will turn to their neighbors, say hello and shake hands.
-They might say "Peace be with you," or "Peace and love."
+They might say "Peace be with you" or "Peace and love."